abueide/runescape-automation/README.md

 ## Code

 This project uses a binary tree framework to represent the decision making of the automation software.
-Tasks are are represented by a LeafTask, while decision making is represented by a BranchTask.
+Actions are are represented by a LeafTask, while decision making is represented by a BranchTask.
 TreeTask is a superclass of BranchTask and LeafTask that contains a recursive function `findleaf` that traverses the tree and finds the leaf task to be executed on that loop.